scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 ```
 $ client/bin/register-cert -properties client.properties
 ```
-* The `client.properties` should be the same file from the zip downloaded earlyer.
+* The `client.properties` should be the same file from the zip downloaded earlier.

 ## Run the StateUpdater contract